UNSW-CEEM/nempy/docs/source/intro.rst

 model.
 Nempy allows users to easily configure a dispatch model to fit the relevant research question.
 Furthermore, if extra functionality is needed, the python implementation, open-source licencing and planned ongoing support from developers make it possible to adapt Nempy to your needs.
 Version 1 will be a stable release and ongoing minor updates or patches will remain backwards compatible.
+Currently the latest minor release is v1.1.0.
 However, we are interested in receiving feedback to inform the ongoing maintenance, development and any future major updates.

 Nempy is feature rich, flexible, can recreate historical dispatch with a high degree of accuracy, runs fast, has detailed documentation and has planned support until mid-2023.